Chart Color Schemes

 Mawson Lakes is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Mawson Lakes has a high level of cultural diversity, with 43.5% of its population born overseas and 43.4% speaking a language other than English at home.
-Christianity is the main religion in Mawson Lakes, accounting for 36.6% of the population.
-The most notable overrepresentation is in the 'Other' category, which makes up 4.3% of the population compared to 2.8% across Greater Adelaide.
+Christianity is the predominant religion in Mawson Lakes, comprising 36.6% of its population.
+The category 'Other' shows an overrepresentation in Mawson Lakes with 4.3%, compared to 2.8% across Greater Adelaide.

 Frequently Asked Questions - Diversity